 - If a convert to Catholicism, must be at least three (3) years beyond reception into full communion in the Catholic Church

-- Must be single and celibate for at least three (3) years before he can apply to demonstrate that he enjoys a stable, settled life, and has a history of healthy relationships
+- Must be single and celibate for at least three (3) years before applying for admission to demonstrate a stable, settled life, and a history of healthy relationships

 - Able and willing to accept to live a life of celibacy

-- Must be in a stable and healthy sacramental matrimony of at least ten (10) years or longer.
-This is a critical key factor in deciding whether to continue the application process
+- Must be in a stable and healthy sacramental matrimony of at least five (5) years.

-- Enjoy the full, genuine, and active support of his wife who is willing to participate in the formation program, in appropriate ways
+- Enjoy the full, genuine, and active support of his wife who is willing to participate in some formation activities.

 If single or widowed:

-- If widowed, have at least two (2) years to heal and recover from the loss of his spouse and be willing to freely embrace celibacy
+- If widower, have at least two (2) years to heal and recover from the loss of his spouse and be willing to freely embrace celibacy.

 Ministry to the Poor